cloudfoundry-attic/oss-docs/bosh/documentation/documentation.md

 `stop program`
 : How monit should stop the process

-Usually the `monit` file contain a script to invoke to start/stop the process, but it can invoke the binary directly.
+Usually the `monit` file contains a script to invoke to start/stop the process, but it can invoke the binary directly.

 ### DNS support ###